stefangeyer/django-steam-openid-example/README.md

 This application shows how to create a django app with steam openid authentication using the steam backend in the package python-social-auth.

-**This example uses Steam authentication ONLY and does not rely on the django model auth backend**
+**The purpose of this example is to show Steam authentication ONLY and not the association of django user model instances with the OpenId provider**

 The contains the necessary configuration for the backend and uses a custom user model in order to process all the